rajive/doma-skel/res/qos/flows/README.md

 ## Organization

-A Flow Qos Profile is defined in a DDS-XML file as follows:
+A Flow Qos Library is defined in a DDS-XML file as follows:

 - `<architecture_style>`_qos.xml
   - collection of qos profiles, where each describes a primary data flow behavior